nawadyweb/nawady_ws/README.md

 - 📧 Email: contact@nawady.ws

 ---
-💡 *This project is for educational and personal use.
-Please respect copyright laws when downloading music.*
+💡 *This project is for educational and personal use.*